joestubbs/coe379L-sp25/docs/unit02/knn.rst

 To improve recall (i.e., reduce false negatives) we should decrease the decision threshold so that the model is more likely to predict that a sample belongs to the "has diabetes" class.
-By decreasing the decision threshold, in effect we require that the model be more confident that the label is not in the label before predicting it as such.
+By decreasing the decision threshold, in effect we require that the model be more confident that the label is not in the class before predicting it as such.

 We can implement a modified version of the predict function that uses an aribtrary decision threshold in a straight-forward way.